 You have entered a PhD program.
 We do not offer an on-campus M.S. degree.
-However, should you decide to leave the program before completing the PhD, you may receive a terminal master's degree if you meet the requirements (30 credits total, 24 course credits and 6 research credits).
+However, should you decide to leave the program before completing the PhD, you may receive a terminal master's degree of an MS in Molecular Biology if you meet the requirements (30 credits total, 24 course credits and 6 research credits).